Easy Chicken Wings on a Blackstone Griddle

 I absolutely love chicken wings on the griddle.

-Chicken Wings on the Griddle
+Chicken wings on the Blackstone griddle

 Ingredients you’ll need